Discontinuous Galerkin Representation of the Maxwell-J\"uttner Distribution: Relativistic Moments and the Maxwell-Jüttner Distribution

 Defining the fluid-stationary frame as moving with velocity $\mathbf{v}_b$ relative to the lab frame, the lab frame equation for the MJ distribution becomes

 Here, $n$, and $T$ remain defined as fluid-stationary frame quantities for the density and the temperature.
-In addition, we define the Lorentz boost factor $\Gamma = 1/\sqrt{1-v_b^2/c^2}$, henceforth called the gamma factor, between the fluid-stationary and the lab frame.
+In addition, we define the Lorentz boost factor $\Gamma = 1/\sqrt{1-v_b^2}$, henceforth called the gamma factor, between the fluid-stationary and the lab frame.
 Note the lab frame is the same as the simulation frame and these terms are often used interchangeably.
 In the transformation of $\gamma$,

-we have suppressed the ($\mathbf{p}'$) dependence for notational convenience because it is implied.
-This transform will be utilized again when computing stationary frame moments, $n$ and $T$, while the distribution function is in the lab frame.
+we have suppressed the ($\mathbf{p}$) dependence for notational convenience because it is implied.
+This transform will be utilized again when computing fluid-stationary frame moments, $n$ and $T$, while the distribution function is in the lab frame.

-To simplify these equations, we rescale the velocity, $\mathbf{v}$, by a factor $c$ to make it dimensionless.
-We also define the dimensionless quantity, $\mathbf{u} \equiv \gamma \mathbf{v} = \mathbf{p}/m_0$, which replaces all instances of $\mathbf{p}$.
-We will refer to $\mathbf{u}$ as the momentum, since it is $\mathbf{p}$ divided by a constant rest mass $m_0$ and also normalized by the speed of light, $c$.
+To simplify these equations, we also define the dimensionless quantity, $\mathbf{u} \equiv \gamma \mathbf{v} = \mathbf{p}/m_0$, which replaces all instances of $\mathbf{p}$.
+We will refer to $\mathbf{u}$ as the momentum, since it is $\mathbf{p}$ divided by a constant rest mass $m_0$.
 Additional normalization of the spatial lengths, $x$, to a code unit scale so $x$ is also dimensionless, and consequently the distribution function $f(\mathbf{u})$ is dimensionless as well.

 The MJ distribution requires fluid stationary moments, $n$, $\mathbf{v}_b$, and $T$, to project the function onto the grid.
-These moments can either be specified, such as those given in initial conditions, or computed from an existing arbitrary distribution $f'(\mathbf{u'})$.
+These moments can either be specified, such as those given in initial conditions, or computed from an existing arbitrary distribution $f(\mathbf{u})$.
 In the latter case, we calculate the moments from within the lab frame where the distribution function exists.
 The next section provides the equations for computing the fluid stationary moments.